nocdn/random-revision/README.md

-# Random-Revision
+# Random-Revision 🎲

-Welcome to the repo for a simple website which gives me a random A-Level topic to revise
+Welcome to the repo of Random-Revision! 👋

+It is a simple website that gives me a random A-Level topic to revise... and that's it 🎲

-"But why?"
+"But why?" you may ask.

-Picture this, you come home, you are all ready to learn - mentally prepared, you have everything ready, you finally sit down...and you don't know what to revise, there are so many things to choose, the paradox of choice.
+Ever been struck by the paradox of choice? 🤔 You come home, ready to revise 📚, all mentally prepared, you have everything ready, you finally sit down...and you don't know what to revise - too many topics, too little time!

-You loose all motivation and start getting distracted, learning disrupted.
+You loose all motivation and start getting distracted, learning disrupted. 👀

-Hence why I made this website - in the book "Atomic Habits", the author James Clear shows that often the simplest way to start a habit, and to keep it going, is to make it easy.
-I wanted to streamline the process of revision as much as possible.
+Hence why I made this website - in the book "Atomic Habits", the author James Clear shows that often the simplest way to start a habit, and to keep it going, is to make it easy. 🚀 I wanted to streamline the process of revision as much as possible. 📖

+🚧 Todo:

+- [ ] Finish these subject pages:
+  - [ ] Information Technology 💻
+  - [ ] Mechanics 🛠️
+  - [ ] Mechanics Year 2 🛠️🔧
+  - [ ] Statistics 📊
+  - [ ] Statistics Year 2 📈
+  - [ ] Polish 🇵🇱
+- [ ] Add a re-roll feature to each page 🔄
+- [ ] Introduce a "random" button for spontaneous topic jumping 🎩